Do you serve people with disabilities other than Cerebral Palsy?

 ⦁ New items that can be used in our programs (ie. Toys, books, board games, art supplies)

 ⦁ Silent or Live Auction Items for our Champions in Life Night ( ie. Gift cards, tickets to a special event, experiences)

-All In-kind donations will be acknowledged with a letter stating the value of the donation.
+All in-kind donations will be acknowledged with a thank you letter.

 ⦁ Your donation can help UCP expand its reach for children in need of our Early Intervention program that serves children ages 0-3.
 The goal is to help children with a delay in development, physical, or learning so they can receiving the appropriate therapy services so they can be successful in preschool or kindergarten.